What is this medication

 Frequently Asked Questions

-Is Pregabalin better than Gabapentin?
+Is Pregabalin really better for Fibromyalgia than Gabapentin in the USA?

 Expert Verified Content